 In the living room of a friend of mine, there’s a coffee table crammed with photographs.
 One stands out: four young men in tuxes taken three years ago.
 They’re all grinning, in classic college-buddy group-shot mode.
 Of the four, two are now dead.
 One died two years ago, the second in early November, when Kaposi’s Sarcoma (KS), the cancerous lesions common to people with AIDS, entered his lungs.
 Tom, the third of the tuxes, was diagnosed with the AIDS virus (HIV) five years ago.
 He found out his status soon after burying his lover of four years, who also died of AIDS.

-This kind of familiarity withis unique in modern times.
-With the advent of effective hygiene and medicine, has long since ceased to be common among young people.
-If anything, has grown more distant for the majority, a tragedy occurring either very occasionally in the otherwise healthy or among the old and frail, who are safely hospitalized beyond our immediate awareness and responsibility.
+This kind of familiarity with death is unique in modern times.
+With the advent of effective hygiene and medicine, death has long since ceased to be common among young people.
+If anything, death has grown more distant for the majority, a tragedy occurring either very occasionally in the otherwise healthy or among the old and frail, who are safely hospitalized beyond our immediate awareness and responsibility.

-But formen in America in 1990, none of this applies anymore. is less an event than an environment.
+But for gay men in America in 1990, none of this applies anymore.
+Death is less an event than an environment.
 One hundred thousand people have now died of AIDS.
 This year almost as many have died as died in all the previous years put together.
 Ten times as many will die as have died.
-More young men have lost their to AIDS than died in the entire Vietnam War.
-Forty percent of these have been among I.V. drug-users and others of both sexes.
+More young men have lost their lives to AIDS than died in the entire Vietnam War.
+Forty percent of these deaths have been among I.V. drug-users and others of both sexes.
 (Nothing here is designed to diminish their predicament.)
-But 60 percent have been among men.
+But 60 percent have been among gay men.
 While the outside world thinks the worst is over, 800,000 people, on the lowest estimates, now face the hard task of actually dying.

-This fact is transformingfor an entire section of America.
-Largely invisible and almost incomprehensible to outsiders, men and their families now alien to modernity’s rhythms. is ubiquitous.
+This fact is transforming life for an entire section of America.
+Largely invisible and almost incomprehensible to outsiders, gay men and their families now live lives alien to modernity’s rhythms.
+Death is ubiquitous.
 Friends and lovers die with random, rapid consistency.
-Time horizons shorten. is mentionable again.
-Indeed, it is unavoidable. men now essentially as medievals among moderns: habituated to mortality in a world of health, besieged by in the midst of oblivious .
-The cities within cities in America are in this sense medieval communities.
+Time horizons shorten.
+Death is mentionable again.
+Indeed, it is unavoidable.
+Gay men now live essentially as medievals among moderns: habituated to mortality in a world of health, besieged by death in the midst of oblivious life.
+The gay cities within cities in America are in this sense medieval communities.
 The dying coexist with the living, and the dead clutter the address books of the dying as bones once festooned the charnel houses of medieval city-dwellers.

-There is a further twist.men must not only as medievals among moderns, but also as moderns, still wedded to the contemporary alienation from mortality, yet forced into encounters with extinction that the broader culture finds strange, distasteful.
-This dichotomy—modern and medieval, living and dying—is creating divisions among and within men too, divisions as hard to acknowledge publicly as they are privately unavoidable.
+There is a further twist.
+Gay men must not only live as medievals among moderns, but also live as moderns, still wedded to the contemporary alienation from mortality, yet forced into encounters with extinction that the broader culture finds strange, distasteful.
+This dichotomy—modern and medieval, living and dying—is creating divisions among and within gay men too, divisions as hard to acknowledge publicly as they are privately unavoidable.

 Phil Zwickler is a fiery, stocky, fast-talking former filmmaker who has AIDS.
 He now runs a newsletter for people with AIDS and recently made a gripping short film called Fear of Disclosure, about relationships between people who test positive for HIV and people who test negative.
 I met him in his small, ramshackle office in downtown Manhattan.
 His lover, Jimmy, died a few years ago.
 Zwickler was barred from the funeral by Jimmy’s family, and lived with the fear that he would die too and the guilt that he may actually have infected a man he loved.
 All this I learned within minutes, a function of the candor many people with AIDS display.
 After a few minutes of questioning, Zwickler’s candor grew.
 “I’m angry at you,” he said.
 “I know you won’t have sex with me, not because of what I look like, not because of who I am, but because of a virus in my blood.”

-Perhaps the commonest misconception about the impact of AIDS amongmen is that it is restricted to the sick and the dying.
+Perhaps the commonest misconception about the impact of AIDS among gay men is that it is restricted to the sick and the dying.
 In fact, its impact may be just as powerful among the well and the living.
 The vast majority of HIV-positive men are healthy and asymptomatic.
-And no HIV-negative man has lived without the risk and fear of HIV infection. and are not separate issues, meeting occasionally at the bedside or the grave.
+And no HIV-negative gay man has lived without the risk and fear of HIV infection.
+Gay life and gay death are not separate issues, meeting occasionally at the bedside or the grave.
 They are wedded to each other.

 The danger of mutual transmission is a constant source of friction, and there is no escape from it.
 Even an HIV-positive man can be made sicker by re-infection with the virus, whether from his own lover or from someone else.
 The result is a curious turn of fate.
 Far from bringing couples closer together or encouraging monogamy, AIDS has actually pushed people apart.
 It has made intimacy harder, trust less tangible, selfishness more acceptable.
 It may not be what some have called “sexual apartheid,” but it does amount to a kind of sexual and emotional zoning, an invisible wall between men who are themselves walled off from an outside world.

-The effects of this can be seen everywhere in, from the cult of the healthy body in body-building to the nervous inquiries on the second date about health.
+The effects of this can be seen everywhere in gay life, from the cult of the healthy body in body-building to the nervous inquiries on the second date about health.
 The divisions between HIV-positives and negatives are also reflected in politics.
-“Queer Nation,” a radical offshoot of ACT-UP, the AIDS Coalition To Unleash Power, concentrates on countering homophobia with a range of actions from kiss-ins to marches urging to bash back against anti- violence.
-To outsiders they seem just one more gang of activists.
+“Queer Nation,” a radical offshoot of ACT-UP, the AIDS Coalition To Unleash Power, concentrates on countering homophobia with a range of actions from kiss-ins to marches urging gays to bash back against anti-gay violence.
+To outsiders they seem just one more gang of gay activists.
 Among some AIDS activists, however, they’re known as “ACT-UP for Negatives,” people for whom the fight against AIDS is not so personal and therefore not so desperate.
-San Francisco’s ACT-UP recently split between a faction focused entirely on AIDS and another more concerned with other issues.
+San Francisco’s ACT-UP recently split between a faction focused entirely on AIDS and another more concerned with other gay issues.
 Behind the split lay positive-negative tensions.
-Alongside the usual rifts in any activist group between radicals and moderates, assimilationists and separatists, in today’s politics there’s the added factor of who has HIV and who doesn’t.
+Alongside the usual rifts in any activist group between radicals and moderates, assimilationists and separatists, in today’s gay politics there’s the added factor of who has HIV and who doesn’t.

 The club scene has also experienced a revival.
 Two of the more popular New York bars these days are The Men’s Room and Sod-O-Mee.
 The former is a pounding cavern, with sixty-foot ceilings, slides of nude men on the walls, and go-go boys, steroid-pumped to bursting, gyrating on boxes amid hundreds of mainly shirtless men.
 The latter looks like any small dance club, with one difference.
 Above the dance floor there’s a giant video screen showing pornography as the somewhat conventional crowd below bops to Madonna.
 All along the bar, video screens show the same genital images.
 Go-go boys in cellophane jockstraps sway in front of them.
 It’s a symbol of a new sexuality: sensual, garish, safe, for the first time a full reflection of the phrase “mutual masturbation,” in which emotions, as well as bodily fluids, are kept carefully apart.